[CS Technical Interview 7] JavaScript that gets you talking

 ⭐️⭐️⭐️⭐️⭐️

-This is a lecture where you can organize the key concepts of JavaScript all at once by setting aside a day!
-Great for a refresher before interviews👍
+This is a lecture where you can organize the key concepts of JavaScript all at once by setting aside about a day!
+It's great for a quick reminder before an interview👍

 ⭐️⭐️⭐️⭐️⭐️

-As a non-CS major, I was worried about how to study computer architecture and operating systems among CS knowledge, but the appropriate amount of content made it easy to learn without burden, and it was great because it felt like getting tutored by an expert.
-I'm planning to take the operating systems course as well and I'm looking forward to it.
+As a non-computer science major, I was worried about how to study CS knowledge, especially computer architecture and operating systems.
+However, the amount of content was appropriate, so I could learn without feeling overwhelmed, and it was great because it felt like getting private tutoring from an expert.
+I plan to take the operating systems lecture as well, and I'm looking forward to it.
 Thank you!

 🖐 Hello!
 Let me introduce myself! 🙇

-I gained some confidence and passed most coding tests, but I kept failing at the next hurdle—technical interviews.
+I gained some confidence and passed most coding tests, but I continued to fail at the next hurdle: the technical interview.
 What was the problem?
 It was the lack of CS (Computer Science) knowledge.

-I understand the thirst for fundamentals (CS knowledge, programming languages, etc.) better than anyone.
-I dove into countless materials through self-study and built up my own know-how, and now I'm working as a 🧑🏻💻 Kakao developer.
+I understand the thirst for fundamental skills (CS knowledge, programming languages, etc.) better than anyone.
+I built up my own know-how by digging through countless materials on my own, and eventually, after graduating from Seoul National University, I am working as a 🧑🏻💻 Kakao Developer.

-Since I was young, I've been more confident than anyone in combining and restructuring various materials to create 'my own consolidated notes'.
-This course is that secret notebook containing all that know-how and passion.
+Since I was young, I have been more confident than anyone else in combining and reconstructing various materials to create my own "summarized notes."
+This lecture is the secret notebook that contains all of that know-how and passion.

-🚀 The seventh course in the CS Series That Opens Your Mouth is JavaScript.
+🚀 The seventh subject of the Fluent CS Series is JavaScript.

-• Is it difficult to structurally explain the difference between prototypes and classes?
+• Is it difficult for you to structurally explain the difference between prototypes and classes?

-• Is it difficult to confidently explain the execution order of event loop, microtasks, Promise, and async/await?
+• Is it difficult for you to confidently explain the execution order of the event loop, microtasks, Promise, and async/await?

-📖 Curriculum packed with only the essentials chỉ chứa những nội dung cốt lõi
+📖 Curriculum packed with only the essentials gói gọn những nội dung cốt lõi

-This is the curriculum and key topics you will learn in this course.
+This is the curriculum and key keywords you will learn in this course.

-If there are any unfamiliar keywords, make sure to grasp them firmly this time.
+If there are any unfamiliar keywords, take this opportunity to master them once and for all.

 1. Scope and Execution Context